drcjar/ipfjes-thesis/source/11_chapter_3.md

 I hypothesised that a proportion of IPF cases are due to occult environmental or occupational exposures to asbestos dust.
 This would be expected to result in a spatio-temporal association between IPF, mesothelioma, and asbestosis mortality patterns coinciding with asbestos exposure.
 It would also be expected to produce a birth cohort effect.

-I examined trends in IPF, mesothelioma, and asbestosis mortality data for evidence of cohort effect and association.
+I examined regional trends in IPF, mesothelioma, and asbestosis mortality data for evidence of birth cohort effect and association.

 ## Method

 I obtained regional age and sex stratified mortality data for IPF, mesothelioma, and asbestosis for England and Wales from the Office of National Statistics for the period 1974–2012.
 All statistical analyses were carried out using Python[@van1995python], SciPy[@2020SciPy-NMeth], Statsmodels[@seabold2010statsmodels], and Stata (StataCorp.
 2015.
 Stata Statistical Software: Release 14.
 College Station, TX: StataCorp LP).
-Data were age-standardised and visualised.
+Data were age-standardised and birth cohort age-specific mortality rates were visualised.
 For regional analysis adjusted mortality rate ratios were calculated using a multivariate Poisson regression model of region, age and sex.

 ## Results